AppliedEM/espwallet/README.md

-# bitboard
+# espwallet
-An open-source arduino-based bitcoin hardware wallet
+An open-source esp-12 arduino-based bitcoin hardware wallet

 This set of programs is a tool designed to allow anyone with a few extra units of dumb paper money store all their valuable bitcoin in a secure location.
 It consists of two parts: